codemix/yii2-dockerized/README.md

 docker-compose exec web ./yiic migrate/create add_column_name
 ```

-> **Note:** You may have to fix local write permissions/ownership for files
+> **Note:** You may have to change ownership for files that where created from
-> that were created from inside the container like `./migrations/*` in this
-> example.
+> inside the container if you want to write to them on the host system.

-### 3.2.2 Adding or Updating Composer Packackes
+### 3.2.2 Adding or Updating Composer Packages

-As noted above this requires a rebuild of the base image.
-Simply follow
+Whenever you add new composer packages this requires a rebuild of the base
-the same steps as described in the initial project setup.
+image.
+The procedure for this is the same as described in 2.1 and 2.2.

 ### 3.2.3 Working with Complex Local Configuration